-- 1. Before an action potential can be initiated, the neuron must first reach its resting potential (-70). - 2.
-Resting potential is established the active pumping of K+ ions into the neuron and of Na+ ions out of it, creating concentration gradients for both ions, and an overall negative charge inside the neuron. - 3.
+- 1. Before an action potential can be initiated, the neuron is at resting potential (-70). - 2.
+Resting potential is established the active pumping of K+ ions into the neuron and of Na+ ions out of it, creating concentration gradients for both ions, and an overall

+- negative charge inside the neuron.
+This is because, as you may remember, the sodium-potassium pump pumps 2 potassium for every 3 sodiums. - 3.
 When input from a previous neuron is stimulating enough and the beginning of the axon reaches its threshold voltage (-55), an action potential is initiated. - 4.
 Depolarization: Sodium voltage-dependent channels open and Na+ diffuses into the neuron down its concentration gradient, reducing membrane potential and causing more sodium ions to open (membrane potential becomes more positive). - 5.
 Repolarization: Potassium voltage-dependent channels open after a short delay due to the change in membrane potential, and K+ ions diffuse out of the neuron down its concentration gradient.
 The inside of the neuron once again becomes more negative.
 In this stage, the electrical impulse has passed this section of the axon, and the sodium ions in the section adjacent open to transmit the impulse. - 6.
 Concentration gradients of Na+ and K+ across the membrane are restored by the Na+/K+ pump, and the membrane in this section of the axon once again reaches resting potential (and is once again ready for another action potential).

-In myelinated neurons (as seen in Figure 6.11), this ion exchange only occurs at the Nodes of Ranvier, thus conduction of the action potential "jumps" down the axon far more quickly than in unmyelinated axons, where numerous adjacent sections of the axon must undergo the process outlined previously to carry the electrical impulse down the length of the axon.
+In myelinated neurons (as seen in Figure 6.10), this ion exchange only occurs at the Nodes of Ranvier, thus conduction of the action potential "jumps" down the axon far more quickly than in unmyelinated axons, where numerous adjacent sections of the axon must undergo the process outlined previously to carry the electrical impulse down the length of the axon.
 This is known as "saltatory conduction".

-Figure 6.12: Action potential graph.

-showing the processes of depolarization, repolarization and the re-establishing of membrane potential.
+Figure 6.11: Action potential graph showing the processes of depolarization, repolarization and the re-establishing of membrane potential.